ScReAm-7-7-7/EditorFOVControls/README.md

 ---

 ## Features
 - Quick FOV adjustments without using the slider.
-- Remappable hotkeys for workflow flexibility **coming soon**.
 - Toolbar integration for easy access.
 - Lightweight, editor‑only plugin (no runtime dependencies).
+- **Coming soon**: Remappable hotkeys for workflow flexibility

 ---